Overview

 Step 4: Build a Monthly College Budget

-A budget is not a restriction — it is the tool that prevents you from running out of money before your next semester fee is due.
-Build one before the semester starts, not after your bank account runs low.
+A budget isn't a restriction.
+It's what stops you from running out of money before your next semester fee is due, and it needs to exist before the semester starts, not after your bank balance hits zero.

-The four income sources available to most students are: family support (monthly transfer from parents), scholarship disbursements, part-time or freelance income, and internship stipends.
-Your budget must account for the timing of each — scholarship money often arrives in lump sums once or twice a year, not monthly.
+Most students draw on four income sources: family support (a monthly transfer from parents), scholarship disbursements, part-time or freelance income, and internship stipends.
+Build your budget around the timing of each, since scholarship money often lands in a lump sum once or twice a year rather than monthly.

 | Category | % of Monthly Budget | Example (₹18,000/month) |